quickemu-project/quickemu/README.md

 # SPICE

-The following features are only available while using the SPICE protocol:
+The following features are available while using the SPICE protocol:

-  * Copy/paste between the guest and host *(not available for macOS guests)*
+  * Copy/paste between the guest and host
-  * Host file sharing to the guest *(not available for macOS guests)*
+  * Host file sharing to the guest
-  * USB device redirection *(untested on macOS)*
+  * USB device redirection

 To use SPICE add `--display spice` to the Quickemu invocation, this requires that the `spicy` client is installed, available from the `spice-client-gtk` package